Aika-Juweliere-GmbH/idealo-orders-api-php-sdk-v2/README.md

 ## Introduction

-This is not an official library update for the Orders API v2 from Idealo, but from Uhrenlounge Dresden!
+This is not an official library update for the Orders API v2 from Idealo, but from Aika Juweliere GmbH.

 The implementation of the idealo SDK is  easy and straightforward.
 Please test and integrate this SDK only with Idealo's sandbox environment.
 Generate an appropriate key on the Idealo Business page.